Volume 68, Issue 3

 “Every person should be cared for as a VIP—very important person—and treated like family.”

-As part of GHS’ Commitment to Excellence, we partner with many communities to improve health.
+As part of Prisma Health’ Commitment to Excellence, we partner with many communities to improve health.
 That includes working with community agencies and our academic partners to enhance services that ultimately lead to healthier populations across our region.

-Recently, officials with GHS, Greenville County, Furman University, United Way of Greenville County and 2-1-1 unveiled “imap,” a community information resource that provides users an interactive look at essential services available throughout Greenville County.
+Recently, officials with Prisma Health, Greenville County, Furman University, United Way of Greenville County and 2-1-1 unveiled “imap,” a community information resource that provides users an interactive look at essential services available throughout Greenville County.

 “Our goal with imap is to increase community members’ awareness of and convenience of access to essential life services such as food, housing, health care and even recreational opportunities in Greenville County,” said Shannon Herman, assistant county administrator of Strategic Advancement for Greenville County.

-“Being able to identify where there is little or no access to healthcare services, for example, enables us to make better, more informed decisions about where and how we allocate our resources,” explained Jennifer Snow, director of Accountable Communities at GHS.
+“Being able to identify where there is little or no access to healthcare services, for example, enables us to make better, more informed decisions about where and how we allocate our resources,” explained Jennifer Snow, director of Accountable Communities at Prisma Health.

 “The insight gleaned from this map is invaluable as we work together with our partners to meet the healthcare needs of the greater Greenville community.”